 Climatic conditions are mostly driven by energy from the sun.
 Storms, winds, hurricanes and the like are all driven by wind pressure.
 Wind pressure differences are caused by warming of the air on the earth’s surface.
 So, to put it simply, rising temperatures bring about more extreme air pressure systems, as well as more water vapor resulting from evaporation.
 It is not surprising that we have seen the very devastating hurricanes, storms, rainfalls and floods in recent time.

 Many places will find more evaporation effects, leaving these places drier than usual.
 There may be more droughts, with small water bodies drying out.
 Additionally, there may be more fire outbreaks resulting from the extreme drying conditions.

-There are 4 major contributors to sea level rise: "Ocean heat uptake, melting of glaciers, reduction of ice-sheets, and changes in water storage on land.
-Sea levels have risen by about 18cm between 1900 and 2010 and is still rising"2 It is no news that ice sheets are melting in the artic, together with lots of ice caps on mountains also meting.
-These end up with some increase volume of water bodies and ultimately oceans.
+There are 4 major contributors to sea level rise: “Ocean heat uptake, melting of glaciers, reduction of ice-sheets, and changes in water storage on land.
+Sea levels have risen by about 18cm between 1900 and 2010 and are still rising”2 It is no news that ice sheets are melting in the artic, together with lots of ice caps on mountains also meting.
+These end up with some increased volume of water bodies and ultimately oceans.
 Warmer oceans mean ‘more thermal expansion’.
 The result is a rise in sea levels.
-The danger here is that, the potential of sea-surges are higher and likely to be more catastrophic in the event of a hurricane-making landfall in areas with human settlements and causing extensive floods.
+The danger here is that the potential of sea-surges is higher and likely to be more catastrophic in the event of a hurricane.
+It also can make landfalls in areas with human settlements worse and cause extensive floods.